top of page

 Things you can do to help your arthritic dog

-• Keep your dog warm by moving beds out of draughts and using coats
+• Keep your dog warm by moving beds out of draughts and using coats indoors.

-• Raise food and drinking bowls
+• Raise food and drinking bowls to elbow height.

-• Manage access to stairs and use ramps where possible
+• Manage access to stairs and use ramps where possible.

-• Reduce walking duration but look to increase the number of walks a day
+• Reduce walking duration but look to increase the number of walks a day.

-• Introduce enrichment activities into their lives
+• Introduce enrichment activities into their lives.

 bottom of page